Veterans often ask: How do I know you will get it and not just be interested in war stories and glorification of what my family has been through?

 1. I teach a yearly graduate course for therapists at Saint Mary's University of Minnesota on Contemporary Issues in Marriage & Family Therapy: Couples Therapy with Veterans and their Families.
 I am committed to helping the counseling profession learn how to better assess and treat military family concerns, so that when veterans and their families finally reach out for help, they get the help that they need.

 2. I am a solution-focused therapist, and I know how to help veterans and their partners reach their goals.
 I specialize in treating trauma, relationship distress, and sexual concerns, which are often interrelated problems after deployment.

-3. I am a founding member and facilitator of Camp Gratitude (began in 2011), which is a free, resilience-building vacation for military families.
-Our mission is to help every family that attends Camp Gratitude relax and have fun while building strength, resilience and connection following deployment.
-Air Force veteran and therapist James McAuley and I co-developed the strength-based, resilience-building curriculum called STRONG.
-James and I manage a team of therapist volunteers and facilitate the STRONG program yearly.
+3. I was a founding member and facilitator of Camp Gratitude (began in 2011), which is a free, resilience-building vacation for military families.
+The mission of Camp Gratitude is to help each family relax and have fun while building strength, resilience, and connection following deployment.
+Air Force veteran and therapist James McAuley and I co-developed the strength-based, resilience-building curriculum called STRONG, managed a team of therapist volunteers, and facilitated the STRONG program yearly from 2011-2017.

 STRONG Curriculum Themes:

 To learn more about camp gratitude, go to campgratitude.org.